prakashdontaraju/docker-ecommerce/README.md

 ## Business Case

-To deploy simple viable batch pipelines entirely on Docker with Cassandra, Redis and MySQL databases
+Our customers (subscribers) seek help to build skills to deploy simple and viable batch pipelines entirely on Docker involving the following relational and NoSQL databases:
+* Cassandra
+* MySQL
+* Redis

+(I finished the successful implementation of this project.
+I'm now working on documentation in the sections that follow as well as sharing my learnings and Apache Spark (pyspark) expertise through my [blog.](https://bit.ly/PrakashDontarajuMedium))

 ### Focus

 I successfully engineered batch data processing pipelines entirely on Docker.
 I ingested, processed and visualized the data in the database to validate successful deployment.

-(I finished the programming part of my project.
-I'm now working on GitHub documentation as well as sharing my learnings and Apache Spark (pyspark) through my [blog](https://bit.ly/PrakashDontarajuMedium))

 ## Data